 Vaillo+Irigaray, Tourism Faculty at the University of Malaga, model, and renderings

-The architectural complex proposed by the Spanish firm is based on energy efficiency and energy saving standards and makes broad use of constructive and environmental techniques which rely on passive systems, as well as on the use of alternative energies aimed o optimize the natural resources of the place.
+The architectural complex proposed by the Spanish firm is based on energy efficiency and energy-saving standards and makes broad use of constructive and environmental techniques that rely on passive systems, as well as on the use of alternative energies aimed o optimize the natural resources of the place.

 Tourism Faculty, University of Malaga, Malaga, Spain